catid/voron/meanwell_psu_stack/readme.md

 Install using the m4x6 bolts so that the terminals are exposed as in the picture above.
 Then install as normal using the typical Voron mounting option.

 The bottom panel should be left off with this mod, since the stack is too tall.

+The normal Voron feet spacers should be replaced by the thicc ones, which add an extra 20mm of height under the printer so that the 48V PSU can breathe and so that it doesn't hit the floor.